The English Island (also referred to as TEI) Group Registration

 In order to enroll in our 18-hour per week international student program, 12-hour per week program, and 3/6 hour per week specialty classes a student must be age 18 or older, preferably with a high school diploma for his/her country.
-Students must be literate in their own languages and have the financial capability to undertake our program.
+Students must be semi-literate in their own languages and have the financial capability to undertake our program.
 Students who do not meet some of these qualifications (particularly the literacy qualifications) and live in-country may be enrolled in private lessons in order to work up to the level where he/she may apply for entrance to our group-class program.
 Corporate lessons are offered to in-country students only.
 Private lesson packages are available to in-country students and in some cases, to out-of-country students in the US on a tourist visa.
+F1-Visa students who enroll with TEI agree to study a minimum of three (3), 6-week courses before discontinuing their studies with TEI for any reason; this includes transfers to other schools.

 The English Island Tuition and Fees

-All F-1 visa students must submit full payment 1 month prior to beginning their course.
+All F-1 visa students must submit full payment at least 2 weeks prior to beginning their course.
 These students must keep a credit card on file for all other session payments.
-The English Island will charge the full tuition amount approximately one week prior to the beginning of the new term.
-If we can’t process a student’s payment, we will contact the student immediately to resolve the problem.
-If an F-1 visa student doesn’t resolve the payment issue within one week of our contacting them, the English Island has the right to terminate his/her visa.
+The English Island will charge the full tuition amount approximately two weeks prior to the beginning of the new term or on another payment schedule agreed to by both the student and The English Island, with the Director's approval.
+If The English Island cannot process a student’s payment, we will contact the student immediately to resolve the problem.
+If an F-1 visa student does not resolve the payment issue within one week of our contacting them, the English Island has the right to terminate his/her visa.

-All students must make the first tuition payment and register for a class by or on the first day of class.
-Students can’t enter or continue attending class until they have paid 100% of tuition.
-We only accept check, debit card, credit card, or wire transfer.
+All students must make the first tuition payment and register for classes 2 weeks before the first day of class.
+Students cannot enter or continue attending class until they have paid 100% of tuition.
+We only accept check, debit card, credit card, automatic draft, or wire transfer.

-In general, The English Island does NOT offer refunds.
-A refund may be considered for out-of-country international students and if and only if the student is required (due to circumstances beyond his/her control) to return home before 30 percent of the lesson package has been completed, and it is not possible for the student to return at a later date to complete his/her course.
-The student will receive a partial refund for the percentage of the class that has not been completed.
-Refunds for books and registration fees are not possible.
-In the event that a student is unable to pursue our program and cancels 1 week in advance of the program start date, that student may receive a 75 percent refund.
+In general, The English Island does NOT offer refunds of any kind.
+A refund MAY be considered for out-of-country international F1 Visa students if, and only if, the student is required (due to circumstances beyond his/her control) to return home before 30 percent of the lesson package has been completed, and it is not possible for the student to return at a later date to complete his/her course.
+The student MAY receive a partial refund for the percentage of the class that has not been completed.
+No refunds of any kind will be considered for VIP courses, such as the Dentistry English courses, or for multiple courses paid in advance.
+Refunds for books and application registration, or other fees are not possible for any reason.
+In the event that an F1 Visa student is unable to pursue our program and cancels 1 week in advance of the program start date, that student may receive a 75 percent refund.
+Private course hours may be held for sickness or travel.
+Unused private course hours will be held for up to 30 days only and will be cancelled if students do not resume using them within the 30-day window.

 Student Placement and Transfer